George Meyer: Career

+Early career

 After college, Meyer moved to Denver, Colorado, planning to "scientifically" win a fortune through dog racing.
 However, he ran out of money after two weeks.
-He then worked in a variety of jobs including as a substitute teacher, and a salesman in a clothing store, and also won $2,000 on the game show Jeopardy!.
-He at one point worked in a research lab as an assistant, studying glycoproteins "in the hope that they would prove the key to cell-cell recognition."
+He then worked in a variety of jobs including substitute teacher and salesman in a clothing store, and also won $2,000 on the game show Jeopardy!.
+At one point he worked in a research lab as an assistant, studying glycoproteins "in the hope that they would prove the key to cell-cell recognition."
 Meanwhile, fellow Lampoon writers Tom Gammill and Max Pross suggested Meyer to comedian David Letterman who, along with head writer Merrill Markoe, hired him as a member of the writing staff on Letterman's new late night show.
 Letterman noted: "Everything in his submission, down to the last little detail, was so beautifully honed."
 Meyer wrote several recurring gags for the show, including "Crushing Things With A Steamroller".
 His ambitions for the show were grandiose; "I wanted to challenge the audience every night, stagger them with brilliance, blast them into a higher plane of existence," he later explained.

 Meyer left to write for The New Show in late 1983, a short-lived variety series from Saturday Night Live creator Lorne Michaels.
 He shared an office with writer Jack Handey, whom he credited with giving him comedy advice.
 Following this, he joined the writing teams at Not Necessarily the News, and Saturday Night Live beginning in 1985.
 He later called working on SNL an "exhilarating, frustrating, stressful, and indelible experience."
 Meyer's work was not well regarded among the SNL writers and producers.
 He said: "My stuff wasn't very popular at Saturday Night.
 It was regarded as really fringey, and a lot of times my sketches would get cut.
 Sometimes they would get cut after dress rehearsal, and I would have the horrible experience of looking out and seeing a painter carefully touching up my set and getting it all ready to be smashed to pieces and sent to a landfill in Brooklyn.
 It was just a mismatch, although I didn't realize it at the time."
 He left the show in 1987.